-Research and Development costs relate principally to the costs of running our COE.
-Liberty had established an aggressive development schedule based on a concurrent engineering and development approach whereby the Company was working on many different tasks in parallel rather than in series.
-This had enabled us to significantly shorten the normal development timelines associated with product development.
-This approach resulted in a higher initial cost structure compared to if we were to have taken a more conservative product development approach.
-In December 2019 the development pace was slowed due to capital constraints.
+Research and Development costs mainly relate to costs of running the COE.
+In April 2019, after the completion of the reverse take over of Gulfstream, Liberty established an aggressive development schedule based on a concurrent engineering and development approach whereby the Company was working on many different tasks in parallel rather than in series.
+This had enabled the Company to significantly shorten the normal development timelines associated with product development.
+This approach resulted in a higher initial cost structure compared to if the Company had taken a more conservative product development approach, consequently higher costs during the year 2019.